 End date | 31/05/2022

-IO2 will target young people, aged 10 to 18, who are defined by their school in IO1 as being at risk of exclusion, their parents or caregivers and their teachers.
-Participants will be invited through their school.
+IO2 targets young people, aged 10 to 18, who are defined by their school in IO1 as being at risk of exclusion, their parents or caregivers, and their teachers.
+Participants were invited through their school.

-IO2 will bring together into inter-generational conversations the three key groups of stakeholders who have played a role in supporting young people’s engagement with, and participation in learning during periods of school closure: young people themselves; parents and care-givers; and teachers.
+IO2 has brought together into inter-generational conversations the three key groups of stakeholders who have played a role in supporting young people’s engagement with, and participation in learning during periods of school closure: young people themselves; parents and care-givers; and teachers.

-The maps produced will provide a unique, visual, ‘at a glance’ summative record of these first time intergenerational conversations and support understanding between groups about barriers and enablers to young people’s learning both at times of school closures and more broadly.
-This will enable participants to recognise both individual and systemic strengths and identify how best to build resilience for the future.
-Maps will be produced either digitally or physically or both depending on resources available in local contexts.
-Where access to digital technology makes it possible workshop participants will learn new digital map making skills.
+The maps produced provide a unique, visual, ‘at a glance’ summative record of these first-time intergenerational conversations and support understanding between groups about barriers and enablers to young people’s learning both at times of school closures and more broadly.
+This enables participants to recognise both individual and systemic strengths and identify how best to build resilience for the future.
+Maps were produced either digitally or physically or both depending on resources available in local contexts.
+Where access to digital technology made it possible workshop participants learned new digital map making skills.

-Brown et al. (2020: 6) refer to the importance of PVM approaches for marginalised groups of young people, using the example of refugee and newly arrived children, due to the ways in which visual methods become ‘effective tools for reflection, engagement, and representation by newcomer children.’
-IO2 will have the following expected impacts on the target groups:
+Brown et al. (2020: 6) refer to the importance of PVM approaches for marginalised groups of young people, using the example of refugees and newly arrived children, due to the ways in which visual methods become ‘effective tools for reflection, engagement, and representation by newcomer children.’
+IO2 had the following impacts on the target groups:

 - The intergenerational, home-school nature of the mapping in IO2 promotes a unified voice of the participants, as such promoting principles of communication and inclusion within a whole-school approach.
 Such aspects can have positive impact on wellbeing and confidence across all three target groups.